IgorOmelyaniuk/growth-theory/security basics/index.md

 - Never connect to public Wi-Fi routers directly, if possible.
 A VPN encrypts your internet connection on public hotspots to protect the private data you send and receive while using public Wi-Fi, like passwords or credit card information.
 - Since MITB attacks primarily use malware for execution, you should install a comprehensive internet security solution on your computer.
 Always keep the security software up to date.
 - Be sure that your home Wi-Fi network is secure.
 Update all of the default usernames and passwords on your home router and all connected devices to strong, unique passwords.

+## OWASP Top 10:

+- Injection:

+A code injection happens when an attacker sends invalid data to the web application with the intention to make it do something that the application was not designed/programmed to do.
+Perhaps the most common example around this security vulnerability is the SQL query consuming untrusted data.
+Anything that accepts parameters as input can potentially be vulnerable to a code injection attack.

+Preventing SQL injections requires keeping data separate from commands and queries:
+  - The preferred option is to use a safe API, which avoids the use of the interpreter entirely or provides a parameterized interface or migrate to use Object    Relational Mapping Tools (ORMs).
+Note: Even when parameterized, stored procedures can still introduce SQL injection if PL/SQL or T-SQL concatenates queries and data, or executes hostile data with EXECUTE IMMEDIATE or exec().
+  - Use positive or “allowlist” server-side input validation.
+This is not a complete defense as many applications require special characters, such as text areas or APIs for mobile applications.
+  - For any residual dynamic queries, escape special characters using the specific escape syntax for that interpreter.
+Note: SQL structure such as table names, column names, and so on cannot be escaped, and thus user-supplied structure names are dangerous.
+This is a common issue in report-writing software.
+  - Use LIMIT and other SQL controls within queries to prevent mass disclosure of records in case of SQL injection.

+From these recommendations you can abstract two things:
+  - Separation of data from the web application logic.
+  - Implement settings and/or restrictions to limit data exposure in case of successful injection attacks.

+- Broken Authentication:

+A broken authentication vulnerability can allow an attacker to use manual and/or automatic methods to try to gain control over any account they want in a system – or even worse – to gain complete control over the system.
+Broken authentication usually refers to logic issues that occur on the application authentication’s mechanism, like bad session management prone to username enumeration.
+To minimize broken authentication risks avoid leaving the login page for admins publicly accessible to all visitors of the website.

+ A web application contains a broken authentication vulnerability if it:
+   - Permits automated attacks such as credential stuffing, where the attacker has a list of valid usernames and passwords.
+   - Permits brute force or other automated attacks.
+   - Permits default, weak, or well-known passwords
+   - Uses weak or ineffective credential recovery and forgot-password processes, such as “knowledge-based answers,” which cannot be made safe.
+   - Uses plain text, encrypted, or weakly hashed passwords.
+   - Has missing or ineffective multi-factor authentication.
+   - Exposes session IDs in the URL
+   - Does not rotate session IDs after successful login.
+   - Does not properly invalidate session IDs.
+User sessions or authentication tokens (particularly single sign-on (SSO) tokens) aren’t properly invalidated during logout or a period of inactivity.

+Preventing:
+    - Where possible, implement multi-factor authentication to prevent automated, credential stuffing, brute force, and stolen credential reuse attacks.
+    - Do not ship or deploy with any default credentials, particularly for admin users.
+    - Implement weak-password checks, such as testing new or changed passwords against a list of the top 10,000 worst passwords.
+    - Align password length, complexity and rotation policies with NIST 800-63 B’s guidelines in section 5.1.1 for Memorized Secrets or other modern, evidence-based password policies.
+    - Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.
+    - Limit or increasingly delay failed login attempts.
+Log all failures and alert administrators when credential stuffing, brute force, or other attacks are detected.
+    - Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
+Session IDs should not be in the URL.
+Ids should also be securely stored and invalidated after logout, idle, and absolute timeouts.